Looking to Take the Most Iconic Photos During Your Myrtle Beach Vacation?

 The 2nd Avenue Pier: Found at the southern terminus of the Myrtle Beach Boardwalk, the 2nd Avenue Pier offers fishing, a restaurant, an open-air bar — and some million-dollar (and definitely photo-worthy) views from above the crashing waves of the Atlantic Ocean.
 Bonus points: The Cherry Grove Fishing Pier, which can be found 7.5 miles north of North Beach Plantation in North Myrtle Beach, stretches nearly 1,000 feet into the Atlantic and offers some great photo opportunities, too.

-After visiting some of the Myrtle Beach area’s top landmarks for your vacation snapshots, head back to your comfortable oceanfront accommodations and wide-ranging amenities at North Beach Plantation to rest up for another great day of exploring the Grand Strand.
+After visiting some of the Myrtle Beach area’s top landmarks for your vacation snapshots, head back to your comfortable oceanfront accommodations and wide-ranging amenities at Paradise Resort to rest up for another great day of exploring the Grand Strand.
 No matter where your excursions take you, we’re ready to help you make some picture-perfect vacation memories during your Myrtle Beach area adventure.
 Book your Grand Strand getaway today!